samuelsur/ArticleVault/readme.md

    - Implements precise positioning of text and images
    - Applies formatting and styling rules for professional output

+6. **Interactive Web Interface**
+   - Built with **Streamlit** for intuitive user experience
+   - Real-time progress updates and status notifications
+   - Preview capabilities for extracted content
+   - Integrated download functionality for generated documents

-6. **Error Handling & Validation**
+7. **Error Handling & Validation**
    - Content validation to ensure extraction completeness
    - Fallback mechanisms for handling extraction challenges
-   - Comprehensive error reporting
+   - Comprehensive error reporting with user-friendly messages

 ## Configuration & Deployment

-There are two ways how to run the application, the first one is directly from the command line interface, the second one is to run it inside a Docker container.
+The application runs as a Streamlit web app, providing an interactive interface accessible through your browser.
+There are two ways to run the application: directly from the command line interface or inside a Docker container.

 You will need to configure the environment with the required API credentials, which are stored in a `.env` file.

 ### Run through Command Line Interface
 1. Clone the repository